madosuki/cl-unofficial-voicevox-core-wrapper/README.md

 This library is require voicevox-core lib file.

-Currently support is only 14.4 release version.
+Currently support version is only 14.4.

+## Comaptibility
+Tested only SBCL.